-In 2012, the Joint Committee on Vaccination and Immunisation (JCVI) recommended that the programme should be extended to all children aged 2-16 years.
-The phased introduction of this extension began in 2013 with the inclusion of children aged 2 and 3 years in the routine programme.
+In 2012, JCVI recommended that the programme should be extended to all children aged 2-16 years.
+The phased introduction of this extension began in 2013, starting with the inclusion of children aged 2 and 3 years in the routine programme.

 |Clinical risk groups||Examples (decision based on clinical judgement)|